sporeking/clihunter/README.md

 **Find the shell commands you need, right when you need them.**

+(It's a toy project just for fun, and now I don't think this project is a useful thing.)

 CliHunter is a command-line utility designed to help you quickly find shell commands by describing what you want to do in natural language.
 It leverages a local FTS5-powered search combined with LLM-enhanced history processing and a powerful `fzf`-driven live search interface for your terminal.

 Stop memorizing obscure command flags or endlessly Googling – let CliHunter be your guide!